dnagenotek/policy/source/includes/_data_management_policy.md

 ## Backup Policy and Procedures

-1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Datica Customers, including PaaS Customers that utilize the Datica Backup Service
+1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for DNA Genotek Customers, including PaaS Customers that utilize the DNA Genotek Backup Service
-2. Datica Ops Team, lead by VP of Engineering, is designated to be in charge of backups.
+2. DNA Genotek Ops Team, lead by VP of Engineering, is designated to be in charge of backups.
 3. Dev Ops Team members are trained and assigned assigned to complete backups and manage the backup media.
 4. Document backups
 	* Name of the system